-Information relating to the function and subject, report number, writer, recipient, and date submitted (important in contract disputes) are clearly visible to the reader in the sample title page in Figure 1.
+Information relating to the function and subject, report number, writer, recipient, and date submitted (important in contract disputes) are visible to the reader on the sample title page in Figure 1.
 The placement of the information is balanced and aesthetically pleasing to the reader.

-The title clearly identifies the contents of the report.
+The title identifies the contents of the report.
 It begins with a functional heading, "Dodge Boating, Inc.," which tells the reader what the report does.
-The subject of the report, "An Extended Feasibility Study," immediately follows the function title which tells the reader the reported subject.
-Because both of these are the most important items on the cover page, they are in uppercase letters in the upper half of the page.
+The report's subject, "An Extended Feasibility Study," immediately follows the function title, which tells the reader the reported subject.
+Because both of these are essential items on the cover page, they are in uppercase letters in the upper half of the page.
 The report number appears immediately below the title.
-Less important items are titled for easy identification and indicated in the lower half of the page.
+Less critical items are titled for easy identification and indicated in the lower half of the page.